Peaky00/Market-Site-Refractor/README.md

 # Refractory Job
 - Did most of the refracting please feel free to touch up if you see anything else.
+- Need to fix DIV into Sections
+- Need to organize CCS from using code bloat

 # Extentions Needed
 - Github markdown by Chris